wendyverdonk93/docs/content/api/reference/dynamic-styling.md

 This template can be added to your transaction request for dynamic styling of your payment page.

-See our [dedicated documentation](https://docs.multisafepay.com/tools/payment-pages/) on how to use [dynamic styling](https://docs.multisafepay.com/tools/payment-pages/dynamic-templates/) for a payment page.
+Read more about [dynamic styling](https://docs.multisafepay.com/tools/payment-pages/dynamic-templates/) for a payment page.

 {{% /description %}}